HazyResearch/torchhalp/README.md

     loss.backward()
     return loss
  ```
+4. Pass the closure method to the step function when you call `optimizer.step(closure)`.

+### Examples

+Included are examples for [linear regression](examples/regression) and [ResNet-18 on CIFAR-10](examples/cifar10).

 ###  Notes

 * This is meant to be a simulation to evaluate the effect of HALP on accuracy, but as a simulation, this implementation adds overhead with quantization.

 * The SVRG and HALP optimizers take two additional arguments as compared to the SGD optimizer, `T` and `data_loader`. `T` indicates how often the full gradient over the entire dataset, a key step in the SVRG algorithm, is taken, where `T` is the number of batches in between updating the full gradient.
 The `data_loader` argument requires a PyTorch [DataLoader](http://pytorch.org/docs/master/data.html#torch.utils.data.DataLoader), such that the gradient over the full dataset can be initiated internally in the optimizer.
-The HALP optimizer has the additional arguments of `mu`, `bits`, and `unbiased` which affect the quantization, where `mu` contributes to the dynamic rescaling, `bits` is the number of bits used for the quantized numbers, and `unbiased` indicates stochastic rounding is used.
+The HALP optimizer has the additional arguments of `mu`, `bits`, and `unbiased` which affect the quantization, where `mu` contributes to the dynamic rescaling, `bits` is the number of bits used for the quantized numbers, and `unbiased` indicates whether stochastic rounding is used.

 * Currently, the SVRG and HALP optimizers don’t support multiple per-parameter options and parameter groups.

-* Due to the structure of the closure method and the optimizers self-containing the copying structure of SVRG and HALP, stateful LSTMs in which we reuse the hidden layer across batches are not currently supported.
+* Stateful LSTMs are not supported due to the optimizer's self-contained nature.
 However, we can still use learned hidden layers or stateless LSTMs.